IntelligentSandbox/.github/profile/README.md

 ## Focus Areas

 We work across a broad spectrum of AI domains, constantly exploring new technologies, methodologies, and applications.
-Our projects range from experimental proofs-of-concept to more developed tools and frameworks involving Computer Vision, Deep Learning, Machine Learning, LLMs, RAG, and more.
+Our projects include work in Computer Vision, Deep Learning, Machine Learning, LLMs, RAG, and more.

 ## Join Us